-The FDM printer creates a 3D model by heating the chosen material to around 200 degrees celsius and extruding layers of high-temperature thermoplastic filament through an extrusion head onto the build platform until the desired object, shape or part is formed.
+The FDM printer creates a 3D model by heating the chosen material to around 200 degrees celsius and extruding layers of thermoplastic filament through a print head onto the build platform until the desired object is formed.

 Rapid prototyping – Our advanced FDM technology speeds up your manufacturing process by creating accurate prototypes and fully functional parts quickly.
-Fast print and lead times mean we can have your prototype ready the same day.
+Usually within 48 hours but we can do same/next day in certain circumstances.

 Design Verification & Validation – Using state of the art 3D printing technologies, FDM allows you to showcase your parts in all their functional glory.
 Our affordable FDM services offer cost-effective mock-ups and validation of your designs.